henochjelvez/RequestKeyVaultAzure/README.md

 Welcome to the RequestKeyVaultAzure wiki!

-When this script python you can extract the secret in Key Vault service of Azure, where you can appky the nexts steps.
+When this script python you can extract the secret in Key Vault service of Azure, where you can appy the nexts steps.

 Requirement: Python3 Linux Ubuntu, Debian, Kali linux.